-Through lectures, interfaith dialogues, forums, conversations, and skill-building training events, the Center seeks to inform minds, transform hearts, and equip hands, in strengthening both students and community members to become engaged leaders who are active and effective in growing public trust, building relationships of mutual respect and understanding, and acting together for the common good.
-Signature events of the Center include its course on mediating religious conflict, its interfaith dialogue series known as Nexus, and its conflict mediation training events, frequently led in coordination with peace-building organizations like the Nuclear Age Peace Foundation.
+Through lectures, civil dialogues, and skill-building training events, the Nusbaum Center seeks to inform minds, transform hearts, and equip hands, in strengthening both students and community members to become engaged leaders who are effective in acting together for the common good.
+Signature events of the Center include a course on mediating religious conflict, a dialogue series (Nexus), a servant leadership internship, and conflict mediation training events.